notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 	- Rubin24demsLowInfoVoterShortcut
 - Media attack graph, as in Thompson24rumbleRightWingYT
 - Proposes AI polling/policy making: [[Razzaque25trumperBelievePsych|Razzaque25: Why TRUMP Supporters Really Believe]]
+### Salient hypocrisy tracker
+Gaps in public perception of where Trump is spending his time vs. what people think he should prioritize, e.g. [[MorningConsult25trumpPrioMismatch|MorningConsult25: Imposing tariffs is the biggest mismatch]].
+Also fuse with issue importance, media coverage, etc., for finding promising attack vectors, and demographic factors indicating if the gaps occur in the population of voters that need persuading.
 # Success Stories: Recent Authoritarian Takedowns
 - Poland
 	- [[Gora23polandEndRightWing|Gora23: Elections in Poland Bring the End of Right-wing Populist Rule - Brexit Institute]]